-Finally, part of recovery, as well as preparation for future workouts, is to ensure that you get sufficient, good quality sleep – 8 to 9 hours per night.
-That will allow your body to have enough energy for your fitness routine and provide it with sufficient time to conduct the natural reparative and restorative functions that help build muscle.
+Finally, part of recovery, as well as preparation for future workouts, is to ensure that you get sufficient, good quality sleep.
+That means 8 to 9 hours per night.
+That will allow your body to have enough energy for your fitness routine.
+This level of sleep will also provide your body with sufficient time to conduct the natural reparative and restorative functions that help build muscle.

 Toning your body goes hand-in-hand with building muscle.
-By improving your muscle mass through the methods discussed in this guide, you can improve skin health and appearance, decrease flab from across your body, and end up looking younger and healthier.
+Improving your muscle mass through the methods discussed in this guide leads to other benefits.
+You can improve skin health and appearance, decrease flab from across your body, and end up looking younger and healthier.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.